livingdocsIO/documentation/content/customising/advanced/editor-configuration/display-filter.md

        }
     },

-    // gives you a filter for this metadata property, caveats apply, see below, added in release-2023-03 {metadataPropertyName: "myMetadataProperty"}
+    // gives you a filter for this metadata property, caveats apply, see below. {{< added-in "release-2023-03" >}}
+    {metadataPropertyName: "myMetadataProperty"}
   ],
   // ...